Hostdon/pleroma/docs/installation/otp_en.md

 {! backend/installation/otp_vs_from_source.include !}

 This guide covers a installation using an OTP release.
-To install Pleroma from source, please check out the corresponding guide for your distro.
+To install Akkoma from source, please check out the corresponding guide for your distro.

 ## Pre-requisites
 * A machine running Linux with GNU (e.g. Debian, Ubuntu) or musl (e.g. Alpine) libc and `x86_64`, `aarch64` or `armv7l` CPU, you have root access to.
 If you are not sure if it's compatible see [Detecting flavour section](#detecting-flavour) below